-Rishworth Aviation is excited to accept applications from A340 Captains and First Officers for exclusive opportunities with Azman Air, based in Kano or Jeddah.
+Rishworth Aviation is excited to accept expressions of interest from A340 Captains and First Officers for exclusive opportunities with Azman Air, based in Kano, Nigeria.
 Azman Air was founded in 2010 and operates domestic flights in Nigeria, as well as services to neighbouring Benin.
-The airline has recently acquired an A340-600 in preparation for operating international Hajj and Umrah services.
+The airline has acquired an A340-600 in preparation for operating international Umrah services.
 The airline is seeking to acquire an additional A340-600.

 I appreciate mostly the readiness and experience Rishworth have provided me, including advice and knowledge they have of their clients to find me a suitable airline to progress my career with.